gyurebalint/Notes/Martin Shkreli/banking.md

 bank notes: an IOU that a bank gives out stating with it you can withdraw that money from that bank.
 The standardized version is a dollar.
 check: a valid IOU for requesting a deposit from one account to another in a bank fractional bank reserve: the ratio between the banks reserve to the loan it can lend out.
+reserve: A bank reserve is the banks cash/money set aside to satisfy the demand when needed.
+The reserve ratio defines how much money a bank has to keep to their demand accounts.
+The bank doesnt get any interest on their reserves, the central bank doesnt give interest on banks reserves.
 leverage: how much assets do you control with a certain amount of equity.
 Assets / Equity If a bank gives out bad loans, than their assets amount decrease, their liabilities stay the stay, resulting in	negative leverage, negative equity.
 Meaning no amount of time (to wait for the loans to be payed back) is going to solve the problem.
 This is called INSOLVENCY.